Today ASK YOUR FRAUD EXPERT post is dedicated to C-level fraud. Let’s ask our Fraud Expert how to manage them.

 Employees always tend to take requests by C-level executives very seriously and satisfy the task as quickly as possible.

 What is the main target?

 SMBs all around the globe because they usually have less structured payment processes.
 Employees involved are from the finance or HR department.

 - Update your processes and policies: require a second authorization, in person, or by phone, before processing an email request.

 - Adopt a cryptographic secure signature mechanism for email origin verification or final transaction signing

-- Report it to the authorities in charge of fraud persecution (cybersecurity teams in the police department) and your bank’s fraud office
+- Please report it to the authorities in charge of fraud persecution (cybersecurity teams in the police department) and your bank’s fraud office.

 Don’t forget to be paranoic: double-check if the request seems unusual or the urgency too high!

 XTN Cognitive Security Platform® allows you to protect your services from online fraud.